 It’s rather unfortunate that the rich birdlife of Tanzania gets overshadowed by the abundant wildlife.
 But recently, there’s been a growing interest in this unique safari experience.
 In this blog post, we’ll shed light on the best Tanzania Safari Packages for birdwatching enthusiasts, while also mentioning what birds you can see in each of the destinations.

-When you opt for one of our selection of Tanzania Safari Packages, they’ll take you deep into the heart of the Tanzanian Bush.
+Our wide range of Tanzania Safari Packages will take you deep into the heart of Tanzania’s bush.
 This is the land of a variety of surroundings including open savannah plains and scrubs with large rivers and lakes.
 These habitats make for a perfect home for a range of bird species.
 Below are the best Tanzania Destinations for birdwatching and an interesting fact about birdwatching there:

 |DESTINATION(S)||NUMBER OF BIRDS||INTERESTING BIRDWATCHING FACT|